fredrikhellman/gridlod/README.md

 You can find some examples on how to use it in the test directory `test`.
 See e.g. `gridlod/test/test_pg.py` or `gridlod/integrations/test_pgtransport.py`.
-Especially, I think the example on line 89 in test_pg.py is illustrative, since that example is taken from Daniel Peterseim's paper, "Variational Multiscale Stabilization and the Exponential Decay of Correctors".
+Especially, I think the example `test_1d()` in `test_pg.py` is illustrative.
+The example is taken from Daniel Peterseim's paper, *Variational Multiscale Stabilization and the Exponential Decay of Correctors*.

 ## Basic terminology
-The code has been developed in stages, and the terminology is not consistent, but some pointers come here.
+The code has been developed in stages, and the terminology is not consistent.
+A few pointers follow.

 * `world` means the unit hypercube in question.
 * `patch` means a subdomain that is also a hypercube.